Nenoeldeeb/quran-databases/README.md

 - Extract chapter names from a Quran data file (`get_chapters_names.py`).
 - Build a SQLite database from downloaded Quran data and chapter names (`build_quran_db.py`).

+Also,  In addition of these three scripts there are.

 `config.py` a file that contains configurations shared between scripts.

 `quran_data` a directory that contains downloaded JSON files of Quran pages in different editions (e.g., `ara-quransimple`, `ara-quranuthmanienc`, `ara-quranuthmanihaf`, `ara-quranuthmanihaf1`).